Set MySQL Root Password on Ubuntu – Step by Step Guide

 • Reload privilege tables now?
 [Y/n]: Y

 You should now be able to log on with password authentication.
-And other applications should now work with the root password authentication.
+Other applications should now work with root password authentication.

-The next time type the commands below to logon
+The next time, type the commands below to log

 sudo mysql -u root -p